tvdboom/ATOM/README.md

 	+ max_number_onehot: int, optional (default=10)
 	Maximum number of unique values in a feature to perform one-hot-encoding.
 * **feature_selection(X, Y, k=0.8)**
 Select best features according to a linear regression univariate test.
+Ties between features with equal scores will be broken in an unspecified way.
 	+ X: array or pd.Dataframe, optional if class is fitted
 	+ Y: array or pd.Series, optional if class is fitted
 	+ k: int or float, optional (default=0.8)